abusumon/nekotab-app/docs/features/data-entry.rst

 .. tip::

-  - Don't forget to check the totals against the ballot—they're a useful integrity check too.
+  - Don't forget to check the totals against the ballotâ€”they're a useful integrity check too.
   - Don't forget to check the winner against the ballot!
 If the adjudicator gets it wrong, it's worth asking to clarify.
   - It can be helpful to think about the room layout to maximize efficiency.
   - Some tab rooms like to assign some to data entry and some to verification.
-This isn't really necessary, since Tabbycat doesn't let the same person enter and verify the same ballot.
+This isn't really necessary, since NekoTab doesn't let the same person enter and verify the same ballot.
 (This is one of many reasons why every person should have their own account.)
   - Emails can be configured to be sent to adjudicators as a receipt of their ballot once confirmed.

 Duplicate/Swing Speeches